Parallels Between "The Fall" of Adapa in the Adapa and the Southwind Myth and "The Fall" of Adam in Genesis 3:1-24

 (1) I understand Adam is an amalgam of several characters from different Mesopotamian myths.
 He is Adapa of the Southwind myth who lost out on a chance to obtain immortality and Enkidu of the Epic of Gilgamesh, the naked hairy wildman who wanders the steppe with animals for companions and who is seduced by a temple harlot from Uruk (biblical Erech) and loses his innocence, is clothed, declared to be like a god, leaves his animal companions for a woman's companionship and comes to dwell in cities; Adam is also derived in part from Atrahasis (the Mesopotamian Noah) who dwells in an idyllic paradise called Dilmun with his wife, possessing immortality and never having to engage in agricultural toil, they are like gods; Another Adamic prototype is Enki who dwells in Dilmun and is cursed with death for eating his wife's plants without her permission; and the "first man" created by Enki (Ea) to work in the city garden at Nippur belonging to the god Enlil.

-(2) Adam's so-called "FALL" is understood to have brought suffering and death to mankind; Adapa is blamed in the Southwind myth as responsible for the disease, suffering and death afflicting mankind for his failing to eat the bread and water of life offered him by Anu (he "in error" thinking it was "bread and water of death").
+(3) Adam's so-called "FALL" is understood to have brought suffering and death to mankind; Adapa is blamed in the Southwind myth as responsible for the disease, suffering and death afflicting mankind for his failing to eat the bread and water of life offered him by Anu, he in error, thinking it was "bread and water of death."
+Ultimately, the real blame for man's misfortunes are laid at the door of a trickster sinner god, Ea, who lied to Adapa.

 Black and Green on Adapa being "the wise man" of Eridu: